Sexy Bitch: Background

-"Sexy Bitch" was written by Giorgio Tuinfort, Aliaune Thiam, David Guetta, Jean-Claude Sindres and Sandy Vee.
+"Sexy Bitch" was written by Giorgio Tuinfort, Akon, David Guetta, Jean-Claude Sindres and Sandy Vee.
 The production was helmed by Guetta, Sindres and Vee.
 Guetta, in an interview for MTV News, said the collaboration with Akon came after they met during a performance of "When Love Takes Over" with Kelly Rowland.
 Akon approached him, asking if they could work together, and Guetta suggested that they should start immediately, so they rented a studio in London and made the song in one night.
 "Sexy Bitch" was released as the second single from One Love (2009), after the international success of "When Love Takes Over".
 It was released worldwide as a digital promotional single, which preceded the release One Love, on 24 July 2009.

 Astralwerks, together with Capitol Records, solicited the song to mainstream and rhythmic radios on 1 September 2009 in the United States under the name "Sexy Chick".
 On 7 September 2009, an extended play was serviced to digital retailers, containing an extended version of the song and two remixes by Chuckie, Lil Jon and Koen Groeneveld.
 That same day, a remixes extended play was released featuring remixes by disc jockeys Afrojack, Abel Ramos, and Groeneveld.
 On 13 September 2009, an extended play of "Sexy Bitch" was released in the United Kingdom featuring the clean edit and remixes by DJ Footloose, Chuckie, Lil Jon, Abel Ramos, and Groeneveld.